This search bar only works in the German version of the website! Non-German speakers please use the search bar on the welcome page.

 Chives: Allium schoenoprasum

-30 Okt 2020
+30 Okt.
+2020

 Chives are finely chopped or cut with scissors, and are used in herb butter, sauces and various other herbal preparations.

-© Jennifer Markwirth 2024, https://flora-obscura.de/
+© Jennifer Markwirth 2026, https://flora-obscura.de/

 Alle Inhalte, insbesondere Texte und Bilder, sind urheberrechtlich geschützt.
 Alle Rechte, einschließlich der Vervielfältigung, Veröffentlichung, Bearbeitung und Übersetzung, bleiben vorbehalten.
 Bitte lesen Sie die Richtlinien zur Bildernutzung.
 Wer gegen das Urheberrecht verstößt (z.B.
 Bilder oder Texte unerlaubt kopiert), macht sich gem. §§ 106 ff UrhG strafbar, wird zudem kostenpflichtig abgemahnt und muss Schadensersatz leisten (§ 97 UrhG)